JingMatrix/ChromeXt/README.md

 A valid UserScript would fail if the following two conditions hold _at the same time_:

 1. The matched website has disabled `script: 'unsafe-eval';` by [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP);
-2. The script size is nearly 2M
+2. The script size is nearly 2M.

 To deal with this extremely rare case, one should
 ```
 use multiple scripts of normal sizes instead of a giant script
 ```

-When using Google Pay, it is better to disable this module first.
+Avoid using scripts that match all sites, because it might render normal `URL` redirection invalid.

 ## Bonus